 The breast screening unit which was in Poringland in the spring has now left the area.
 For patients that missed their appointment or are outside the screening age but can request screening once every three years, should call the screening team on 01603 287777.

-The practice patient reference group was formed in 2011, with the intention of our patients becoming more of an integral part of our practice.
+The Practice patient reference group (PRG) was formed in 2011, with the intention of our patients becoming more of an integral part of our Practice.

-Members are consulted on the the range and quality of the services we provide and over time, those that may be commissioned directly by the practice.
-The group is already part of the decision making process that leads to changes in the existing services our practice currently provides.
+Members are consulted on the the range and quality of the services we provide.
+The group is already part of our consultation process when we develop, introduce or change the services we provide.
 The group is seen as our critical friend and the voice of our patients.

-The group meets at least twice a year (usually more) and is Chaired by local resident and patient Mr Henry Gowman.
+The group meets at least twice a year and is Chaired by local resident and patient Mr Henry Gowman.

 The minutes from the meetings are available on the 'documents' tab above including those from that held on 13th December 2016 which focussed on the results of the patient consultation on continuing to accept repeat medication requests by telephone.